-Mary Seacole: Creole Doctress, Nurse and Healer
+Mary Seacole: Creole Doctress, Nurse & Healer

 “In Crimea during 1854–5 Mary Seacole demonstrated that her home-grown Jamaican practice of hygiene, healthy food, natural remedies and kindness – had a lot more to offer than traditional medicine, making her nursing practice a far more modern, holistic one that people might have imagined.